jliocsar/jstr/readme.md

 - 🪶 **Lightweight**: ~2kb when compressed, keeping it simple & straightforward;
 - ⚡ **Fast**: Get parsed results or new JSON files in milliseconds;
 - 🦣 **Functional**: Have the benefits of functional programming in your JSON parsing tool (see [Ramda](https://ramdajs.com/));
-- 🙅 **No BS**: Manipulate results with good ole' JavaScript, no need to learn cryptic languages/libraries -- use what fits you.
+- 🙅 **No BS**: Manipulate results with good ole' JavaScript, no need to learn cryptic languages/libraries -- use what fits you best.

 ## Description